compasjs/compas/docs/features/async-local-storage.md

 - The logger is automatically populated based on `event.log` in the Queue worker handlers.

 **Manual integration**:

+Manual integration is possible by wrapping a piece of code in a `AsyncLocalStorage#run` function.

 ```ts
 import { asyncLocalStorageLogger } from "@compas/stdlib";